 Students taking advanced courses outside the department in excess of minor requirements may, with department approval, use up to two of these courses toward the requirement of six CBE graduate courses.
 Seminar courses may not be used to satisfy CBE course requirements.

 Elective course requirement: Students must complete at least one course totaling at least three credits.
+Courses must be numbered 300 and above.
 A B average is required.
 Pass/fail or audit courses may not be used for the elective course requirement.
 Courses used to satisfy the minor program may not be used for the elective course requirement.
 Advisor approval is required and secured through submission of the Ph.D.
 Elective Course Approval Form.
 Elective courses can be foreign language courses.

 Teaching assistantship: Each student in the Ph.D. program is required to serve as a teaching assistant (TA) for two semesters.
 Under normal circumstances, each student should serve as a TA one semester of the second year and one semester of the third year.
-Requests for alternate arrangements, partial or full waiver of the requirement, should be submitted in writing to the graduate credentials committee.
+Requests for alternate arrangements, partial or full waiver of the requirement, should be submitted in writing to the Graduate Program Committee.

 Graduate School Policies